4d/docs/website/translated_docs/fr/API/EntitySelectionClass.md

 By default, a non-diacritical evaluation is performed.
 If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `dk diacritical` constant in the *option* parameter.

-An error is returned if:
+Une erreur est retournée si :

-*   *attributePath* is a related attribute,
+*   *attributePath* est un attribut relatif,
-*   *attributePath* is not found in the entity selection dataclass.
+*   *attributePath* n'est pas trouvé dans la dataclass de l'entity selection.

 #### Exemples